 Child & Adolescent Therapy

-Adolescence can be intense and confusing for both teens and those who love them.
+Adolescence can be an intense and confusing time for both teens and those who love them.
 You might see your child feeling more anxious, withdrawn, overwhelmed, or self-critical.
 Sometimes the signs are clear, like changes in mood, lower grades, trouble with friends, or evidence of self-harm.
 Other times, your teen may seem “fine” on the outside, but it feels harder to connect with them.

 Teens often don’t yet have the words to describe what they’re experiencing.
 Therapy offers a space where they can begin to make sense of their emotions, relationships, and inner world in a way that feels supportive and manageable.